-Chloride and phosphorus concentrations are important to monitor since these reflect impacts from runoff such as road salts and fertilizers.
-The Provincial Water Quality Objective (PWQO) for phosphorus to limit excessive plant growth is 0.03 mg/L. For chloride, the PWQO is 250 mg/L.

-Phosphorus is a significant water quality issue in Oakville and a major cause of algae blooms.
+Chloride and phosphorus concentrations are important to monitor since these reflect impacts from runoff with road salts and fertilizers.
+The Provincial Water Quality Objective (PWQO) for phosphorus to limit excessive plant growth is 0.03 mg/L. For chloride, the PWQO is 250 mg/L.Phosphorus has been a significant water quality issue in Oakville.
 Sources include lawn fertilizers, atmospheric deposition, automobile exhaust, soil erosion, animal waste, detergents and wastewater treatment plant discharges.